Top of the page

 A hot flash is a sudden feeling of intense body heat.
 Your head, neck, and chest may get red.
-Your heartbeat may speed up, and you may feel anxious or irritable.
+Your heartbeat may speed up, and you may feel anxious.
 You may find that hot flashes occur more often in warm rooms or during stressful times.
 Hot flashes and other symptoms are a normal response to the hormone changes that occur before your menstrual cycle goes away completely (menopause).

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter F700 in the search box to learn more about "Hot Flashes During Menopause: Care Instructions."
+Enter F700 in the search box to learn more about "Hot Flashes During Menopause: Care Instructions".

-Current as of:
+Current as of: August 2, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.